 It adjusts to a cooler temperature if many warm bodies are gathered in the house or sunny outside.
 And if there are fewer people, or if it is a rainy day, your thermostat would warm things inside.

-Smart thermostats also have built-in motion sensors that can tell if there are people inside the house.
-It knows when you and your family are busy preparing for work and for school when you leave the house one by one, when you’re all gone, and when you come back home.
+Smart thermostats also have built-in motion sensors that tell if people are inside the house.
+It knows when you and your family are busy preparing for work and school, leaving the house individually when you’re all gone, and when you return home.

 These sensors will build a heating and cooling schedule with the thermostat’s self-learning function.
-If more people are inside the house, which makes the place warmer, it will also adjust the temperature, so it still feels comfortably cool.
+If more people are inside the house, which makes the place warmer, it will adjust the temperature so it still feels comfortably cool.

 With these capabilities, you can eventually forget about your thermostat because it will do everything for you.

 Smart thermostats have more user-friendly designs

 It has a more straightforward interface and a larger, clearer temperature display that you can read from a few feet away.

-And because it comes with an app that you can install on your mobile device, you don’t have to look for the right mini buttons to press.
+And because it comes with an app you can install on your mobile device, you don’t have to look for the right mini buttons to press.

 You can connect it to other smart devices (Echo)

-Smart thermostats are compatible with your other smart devices, and you can program them so that they work seamlessly together.
-For example, you can program your smart lights and smart thermostat to turn on simultaneously.
+Smart thermostats are compatible with your other smart devices, and you can program them to work seamlessly together.
+For example, you can program your lights and thermostat to turn on simultaneously.

-You can also integrate your smart speaker, like Amazon Echo or Google Home, into smart thermostats so that you can control the latter through voice commands and without using your hands.
+You can also integrate your smart speakers, like Amazon Echo or Google Home, into smart thermostats to control the latter through voice commands without using your hands.
 This way, you don’t have to carry your smartphone all the time when you’re just at home.

-You can tell Alexa to turn up your room’s heat or adjust your HVAC to a specific temperature, and it will communicate with your thermostat for you.
+You can tell Alexa to turn up your room’s heat or adjust your HVAC to a specific temperature, which will communicate with your thermostat.